 If HEI decides to fund a study involving human subjects, the investigator will be asked to submit a detailed protocol before starting the study and to comply with HEI's special QA/QC procedures (see HEI Project Negotiation, Project Management, and Investigator Commitment and Appendix C).
-Approval of the study by the Institutional Review Board (IRB) at the investigator's institution is required before starting a study with human subjects.
-In addition, HEI will need to obtain approval from EPA before subject recruitment starts, as described under HEI Project Negotiation, Project Management, and Investigator Commitment on page 15.
-Documentation submitted to HEI should include (1) the complete application to the IRB; (2) consent forms, if applicable; and (3) a signed letter from the IRB indicating that the study has been approved or exempted.
+Approval of the study by the Institutional Review Board (IRB) or equivalent at the investigator's institution is required before starting a study with human subjects.
+Documentation submitted to HEI should include (1) the complete application to the IRB or equivalent; (2) consent forms, if applicable; and (3) a signed letter from the IRB or equivalent indicating that the study has been approved or exempted.